Overview

 Why this course?

-Cranfield has recently opened a new Intelligent Mobility Engineering Centre (IMEC) and the Multi-User Environment for Autonomous Vehicle Innovation (MUEAVI), a test ground for connected and autonomous vehicle engineering), both of which are used to support teaching across the automotive subject spectrum.
+Cranfield has recently opened a new Intelligent Mobility Engineering Centre (IMEC) and the Multi-User Environment for Autonomous Vehicle Innovation (MUEAVI), a test ground for connected and autonomous vehicle engineering, both of which are used to support teaching across the automotive subject spectrum.

 Informed by Industry

-Mr Rod J Calvert OBE (Chair), Automotive Management Consultant
+Rod J Calvert (Chair) | Automotive Management Consultant |

-Mr Paul McCarthy, JCB Power Systems
+Paul McCarthy | Chief Engineer at JCB Power Systems |

 Course details